 The stage lights started to work, three guys ran onto stage, and the most fantastic thing happened.
 They didn’t suck.
 They were actually kind of amazing.
 That’s when the dancing started.
 I couldn’t help myself.
 I couldn’t remember the last time I could really feel the music this way.
 It was tangible.
 Maybe that’s because I was so close to the speakers that I could feel the sound, but it didn’t matter.
 I was lost in the moment of loving the sound and movement.

 The first band was called Almost There.
 I’ll be honest; they had a very familiar sound.
+I almost thought that I’d heard their music at a Theater in Milwaukee.
 Familiar isn’t bad, though.
 Familiar to me spells home, comfort, and safety.
 It is a sound to which I will always return because it’s solid and will always be there for me.
 The three piece group consisted of Eddie Soles on guitar and vocals, Philip Serzan on drums, and Zachary Sicherman on bass and vocals.
 They didn’t believe in set lists but did believe in providing energy.
 Though the crowd was thin, they behaved as if it were a full stadium.
 I like a band with personality.
 Soles’ voice was rich and confident with no screaming or whining to be found and the lyrics were inventive and catchy.
 I used Serzan’s drums as a guide, a map to follow the song.
 Sicherman’s bass was what I felt the most.
 Vibrations rocked through me, making marks on my bones, a way to say they had been there.
 They take the best from bands like Taking Back Sunday, The Academy is…, and Blink 182.
 They have a three song EP called Silver Lake which is very well produced, clean, and polished.
 It just lacks the same enthusiasm as their live performance.

 When the lights lost their dreamlike quality and Almost There was finished, the crowd had thickened but not by much.
 Patent Pending replaced them.
 This band was on the tour with The Dollyrots and Bowling For Soup.
 After being pleasantly surprised by the first band, our hopes were high.